ChrisMichaelPerezSantiago/gogoanime/README.md

 ## :tada: Updates in version v1.0.2 :tada:
-- [x] if an anime has a total number of episodes 100/200/300 it would show null in total Episodes
+- [x] Bug fixed, if an anime has a total number of episodes 100/200/300 it would show null in total Episodes

 ## :rocket: Custom gogoanime API Link
 API URL DOES NOT WORK